pilotak/HomeAssistant-CustomComponents/arpspoof.markdown

 ## {% linkable_title Configuration example %}

 In the following example, a Pi B+ running Home Assistant is connected to local network by Ethernet cable through `eth0` interface.
-All you need to know is the IP address of the device you want to disable internet (ie. child).
+All you need to know is the IP address or MAC of the device you want to disable internet (ie. child).

 ```yaml
 # optional